 This is a MUST READ if you’re considering starting a new business or adding a new product or service to your existing business.
 Why?
 Because many companies fail simply because they didn’t consider the steps outlined in this post.

-At TPM Focus, we assist startups and small businesses utilizing the Lean Startup Methodology and Design Thinking strategies.
+At TPM Focus, we assist startups and SMB’s while utilizing the Lean Startup Methodologies and Design Thinking strategies.
 Both concepts are intertwined in the realities of starting or building a business and provide the basis for how you should proceed.

 Design Thinking 101